NPC Events

 Introduction

-To clearly trace where actions come from, Cloud Native Build strictly distinguishes between UI interactions and automated interactions.
+To clearly distinguish where actions originate, Cloud Native Build differentiates between UI interactions and automated interactions.

 In Cloud Native Build, these automated interactions are collectively referred to as NPC (Non-Player Character) behaviors, and the actor identity is displayed uniformly as NPC.

-What is an NPC: An NPC is an automated role identity in Cloud Native Build.
-You can think of it as a virtual intelligent assistant used to handle automated tasks such as comment replies and code collaboration.
+An NPC is an automated role in Cloud Native Build, essentially a virtual intelligent assistant for handling automated tasks such as comment replies and code collaboration.

-What is an NPC event: Mentioning an NPC role in a specific scenario triggers the corresponding automated pipeline.
-For example, when you @ mention an NPC in an Issue or PR comment, the NPC automatically runs the preset task and provides a reply.
+Mentioning an NPC role in a specific scenario triggers the corresponding automated pipeline.
+For example, when you @ mention an NPC in an Issue or PR comment, the NPC automatically runs the preset task and replies.

 What NPCs can do: